 From here removing the small square circuit boards that hold the ceramic vacuum tube mounts is easy, just two screws each.
 Once undone, pull the circuit boards gently toward the front of the unit, then up and out of their enclosure.

 Each vacuum tube is held in place by a ceramic mount.
-Remove the tube by gently wiggling it back and forth while apply some outward pressure.
+Remove the tube by gently wiggling it back and forth while applying some outward pressure.
 Try not to force it.
 If you damage / break the ceramic mount this project can go from DIY to 'Off to the Service Shop' in the blink of an eye.

 Also, don't be tempted to unplug the connector cable to the vacuum tube mount PCB.
 This only creates more work and may have unintended consequences.
 It is not necessary to do this to replace the vacuum tubes.

-Once the vacuum tube is removed, simply insert the replacement (they can only fit one way), with even gentle pressure.
+Once the vacuum tube is removed, simply insert the replacement tube (they can only fit one way), with even gentle pressure.

-Check the PCB (Printed Circuit Board) that the ceramic mount is attached to for signs of heat damage (usualy indicated by a darkening / browning of the PCB).
+Check the PCB (Printed Circuit Board) that the ceramic mount is attached to for signs of heat damage (usually indicated by a darkening / browning of the PCB).
 I say this primarily because, given that you've gone to the trouble to crack this thing open, you might as well make sure all is well while you are there.

 Heading off problems is easier than repairs after something has been cooked.
 You may for example find a bunch of dead bugs around the tubes (attracted to the glow).
 Vacuum out the inside of the case as required (gently!).